What is Calisthenics?

-Jasper Benimcasa was probably one of the most famous old school calisthenics strongmen.
-He was known for his one arm pull-up feats, recording his last ever one arm pull-up at 89 just 2 weeks before moving to a retirement home.
+Jasper Benincasa was probably one of the most famous old-school calisthenics strongmen.
+He was known for his one-arm pull-up feats, recording his last ever one-arm pull-up at 89, just two weeks before moving to a retirement home.

-For further reading, check out Jim Bathhurt’s excellent memorial page on Jasper Benimcasa.
+For further reading, check out Jim Bathhurt’s excellent memorial page on Jasper Benincasa.

 Modern Day Calisthenics

-However, in the last 10 years, calisthenics has exploded in popularity again.
-This can be attributed to a limited extent, to the growth of YouTube and Instagram.
+However, in the last ten years, calisthenics has exploded in popularity again.
+This can be attributed, to a limited extent, to the growth of YouTube and Instagram.

-Street Workout and Calisthenics competitions are popping up all over the globe and a growing number of people are making the switch from weights to calisthenics for many reasons such as injury recovery and prevention, strength, the convenience of needing little-to-no equipment, and aesthetics.
+Street Workout and Calisthenics competitions are popping up all over the globe, and a growing number of people are switching from weights to calisthenics for many reasons, such as injury recovery and prevention, strength, the convenience of needing little-to-no equipment, and aesthetics.